junxit/us-congress-bills-114/bill.md

   >   - **(1)** *Designation* The Administrator shall designate task forces to participate in the System.
 The Administration shall determine the criteria for such participation.
   >   - **(2)** *Sponsoring agencies* Each task force shall have a sponsoring agency.
 The Administrator shall enter into an agreement with the sponsoring agency with respect to the participation of each task force in the System.
   >   - **(3)** *Composition*
-  >     - **(A)** *Participating agencies* A task force may include, at the discretion of the sponsoring agency, 1 or more participating agencies.
+  >     - **(A)** *Participating agencies* A task force may include, at the discretion of the sponsoring agency, one or more participating agencies.
 The sponsoring agency shall enter into an agreement with each participating agency with respect to the participation of the participating agency on the task force.
   >     - **(B)** *Other individuals* A task force may also include, at the discretion of the sponsoring agency, other individuals not otherwise associated with the sponsoring agency or a participating agency.
 The sponsoring agency of a task force may enter into a separate agreement with each such individual with respect to the participation of the individual on the task force.
   > - **(e)** *Management and technical teams* The Administrator shall maintain such management teams and other technical teams as the Administrator determines are necessary to administer the System.
   > - **(f)** *Appointment of system members into federal service*